The

 a deflationary bias at the EU level.
 The problem is how to introduce incentives

-for countries in cyclical expansion, such that they have the
+for debt reduction for countries in cyclical expansion, such that they have the

 possibility of running deficits in recessions, while not incurring in a secular